-As clinically indicated, the clinicians should consider maximizing the dose of the LAI medication to address patient symptoms.
-If increasing the dose of the medication fails to address the breakthrough symptoms before the next scheduled injection, or if the increased dose leads to a development of adverse reactions, the clinician can consider using the same or lower dose with shorter inter-injection intervals (using clinical judgment, noting that it is off-label), or supplementing the LAI medication with an oral medication during the last few days before the next scheduled injection.
+As clinically indicated, the clinicians should consider maximizing the dose of the LAI medication and reviewing preparation and administration to address patient symptoms.
+If proper preparation and administration are preformed and increasing the dose of the medication fails to address the breakthrough symptoms before the next scheduled injection, or if the increased dose leads to a development of adverse reactions, the clinician can consider using the same or lower dose with shorter inter-injection intervals (using clinical judgment, noting that it is off-label), or supplementing the LAI medication with an oral medication overlap during the last few days before the next scheduled injection.

 If a patient is an ultra-rapid metabolizer or is unable to achieve adequate symptom response in spite of aforementioned interventions, a different medication, including a different LAI medication should be considered.